Fresh expression: History

 The Fresh Expressions movement began in the United Kingdom in 2004 following the release of the Mission Shaped Church report by the Church of England.
+The Church of England asked: "Why is church attendance declining, but God is still clearly at work in new ways?"
 This report, commissioned by the General Synod and initiated by Archbishop Rowan Williams, documented how churches and Christian communities had been developing alternative approaches to church life in response to societal shifts in the UK since the 1990s.
 Despite overall declines in church attendance, the report noted the emergence of "fresh expressions" of church that were engaging people in new ways.
+Archbishop Rowan Williams backed it, and that's how Fresh Expressions became an official movement.
 It also offered recommendations to support the continued development of these alternative forms of church.

 The initiative was established as a partnership between the Church of England and the Methodist Church, with leadership from Bishop Steven Croft and Reverend Peter Pillinger.
+It started as Anglican/ Methodist but went cross-denominational very fast because the problem wasn't unique to the UK or to one denomination.
 Over time, the partnership expanded to include other Christian traditions and organizations, including the Church of Scotland, the United Reformed Church, the United Methodist Church, and Baptists Together.
 Fresh Expressions now collaborates with denominations, regional church bodies, congregations, and ministry leaders to provide vision and training for the development of new faith communities.

 Today, Fresh Expressions works with denominations, regional church bodies, individual congregations, and ministry leaders to provide vision and actionable training.
 The movement has spawned thousands of new faith communities and has taken root in Australia, Austria, Canada, Germany, Netherlands, Norway, South Africa, Sweden, Switzerland, and the United States of America.
+It is now an international, cross-denominational movement focused on reaching people who are not yet members of any church.

 According to George Lings in Day of Small Things, Fresh Expressions represents a significant contribution to ecclesial innovation within the Church of England.